Barbara Szabó

-Barbara Szabó (born 17 February 1990) is a Hungarian athlete specialising in the high jump.
-She represented her country at the 2013 World Championships without qualifying for the final.
-Her best outing so far is the eighth place at the European Indoor Championships.
+Barbara Szabó (born 17 February 1990) is a Hungarian athlete specializing in the high jump.
+She represented Hungary at the 2013 World Championships without qualifying for the final.
+Her best outing is eighth place at the 2015 European Indoor Championships.
 She competed at the 2016 Summer Olympics.

-She studied at the Western State Colorado University.
+She studied at Western State Colorado University.

-Her personal bests in the event are 1.92 metres outdoors (Marseille 2015) and 1.93 metres indoors (Budapest 2015).
+Her personal best high jumps are 1.92 meters outdoors (Marseille 2015) and 1.93 meters indoors (Budapest 2015).